animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 She was kidnapped and raped.
 Volyoda was a kid-porn sex-offender.

 I'm supposed to be the resurrection of my grandpa.
-Instead, I got mistaken by the Karmic forces as Volyoda.
+Instead, I got mistaken by the "karmic forces" as Volyoda.

 Legs extended in front of me, pants dragged below my boxers, I had the sudden sense, in a vivid vision that was like a black-and-white world, that I was going to resurrect for the next [some number of years] as my wheelchair-bound neighbor, a Ukranian man in his 50s named Volyoda, who
 - was a paraplegic,